mrmrc182/code-quiz-training/README.md

 It was a new challenge, JavaScript is a new language for me that I am trying to navigate.
 I actually rewrote several massive parts of my code.
 For the visual aesthetic, I chose Courier New as the main font because I wanted to go for a clean, simple look.

 This assignment taught me a lot about time management and problem solving.
 It definitely provided the framework as I continue to adapt and retool my studying and learning style to this bootcamp.

 That being said, it was interesting seeing all the different options that JavaScript has to offer.
+I'm looking forward to receiving feedback and learning more.

 ## Contributors -
 I did the editing, and received help from classmates Sam and Jake.
 In addition I received help from BCS Tutors Manan, Diana, Tyler, Erik, Jake, and Royce.
 Office hours were also essential for help from my instructor John and TA Michael.